kifile/Cornerstone/README.md

 CornerStone supports Android 4.0 (Ice Cream).

-**Tips: Exactly, Cornerstone can be used in the platforms below 14 if you edit the build.gradle, but I don't recommend to do that. **
+*Tips: Exactly, Cornerstone can be used in the platforms below 14 if you edit the build.gradle, but I don't recommend to do that. *

 # Using Cornerstone

-### 1.Import framework(NOT PUBLISHED YET)
+### 1.Import framework

 If you are building with gradle, please add the following line to the `dependencies` section of your `build.gradle` file: